MemRL: Self-Evolving Agents via Runtime Reinforcement Learning on Episodic Memory: Problem Formulation

 where $\alpha$ is the learning rate.
-This Bellman-style backup allows the utility estimates to converge to the true expected returns over time \citep{bellman1966dynamic}.
-By maintaining and updating these Q-values explicitly within the memory structure, \textsc{MemRL} provides a non-parametric learning manner with a theoretical guarantee that enables the agent to self-evolve its capabilities through interaction.
+Equation~\ref{eq:q_update} performs as a naturally simplified version of Equation~\ref{equ:bellman-q} by setting $s'$ as a terminal state to balance complexity and performance, sharing a similar one-step MDP formulation with \citet{guo2025deepseek}.
+These manners allow utility estimates to converge to true expected returns over time \citep{bellman1966dynamic}.
+By explicitly updating Q-values within the memory structure, \textsc{MemRL} provides a non-parametric learning manner with a theoretical guarantee, enabling agents to self-evolve through interaction.